Tamoxifen and Ovarian Cancer: When a Breast Cancer Drug Becomes Part of Your Story

 What Is Tamoxifen?

 That’s different from how aromatase inhibitors like letrozole and anastrozole work.
 Those drugs reduce the amount of estrogen your body produces in the first place.
-Tamoxifen doesn’t lower estrogen levels; it just gets in the way of estrogen doing its job at the cellular level.
+They don’t bind the receptor at all, so there’s no agonist risk to weigh.

 Read more: Hormone Therapy for Ovarian Cancer: Unlocking New Possibilities in Treatment